 Evaluate decisions based on company values so that you know your choices are in line with your principles.

-Visually display your company values in your offices and on company merchandise, your website, your social media channels, and in other public places.
+Visually display your company values in your offices, company merchandise, website, social media channels, and other public places.

-Openness and a commitment to each other and to your common goals delivers many benefits including:
+Openness and a commitment to each other and to your common goals deliver many benefits, including:

 Improvements in motivation